Everest Rapid Expedition

 • Trash: Stool shipment and other garbage disposal fee

-• Meals: Fresh Meals on full board (Breakfast + Lunch + Dinner) with Hot Drinks/ Tea/ Coffee/ fresh meat & fresh vegetable during the climbing and trekking days
+• Meals: Fresh Meals on full board (Breakfast + Lunch + Dinner) with Hot Drinks/ Tea/ Coffee/ fresh meat & fresh vegetables during the climbing and trekking days

 • Cook And Kitchen Helpers: Experienced and well-trained base camp cook, Camp-2 cook and Kitchen helpers